 During my transition from single-parent-homeowner-commuter-office-worker to itinerant sailor, I often said that the process was a kind of suicide, a killing off of an old life, of what no longer served me, of the person I had been.
-Like one preparing for suicide, I lost interest in my life, gave away my belongings, let go of attachment to things and people and places and situations that were no longer positive.
+Like one preparing for suicide, I lost interest in my life, gave away my belongings, let go of attachment to things, people, places, and situations that were no longer positive.

-I was earning income through the one job I had found after 1.5 years of job seeking, which included 14 months of unemployment.
+I earned income through the one position I had found after 1.5 years of job seeking, which included 14 months of unemployment.
 I had also renewed my job search shortly after the federal raid on that employer’s home and business.
-Yet, three years later, I was still “chained to a desk” in a basement doing work I didn’t like, for an employer that was mean, ungrateful, devious, and involved in some illegal activities.
+Yet, three years later, I was still chained to a desk in a basement doing work I didn’t like, for an employer who was mean, ungrateful, devious, and involved in illegal activities.

 I walked away from that horrible job in the most professional manner possible, fully aware that I would have to sacrifice everything — all I had spent 30 years trying to build — in order to move into My Whole New Life.